Expand description

 Smithay provides a rendering infrastructure built around graphics buffers: you retrieve buffers for your client, you composite them into a new buffer holding the contents of your desktop, that you will then submit to the hardware for display.
 The backbone of this infrastructure is structured around two modules:

-provides traits representing the capability of graphics rendering using those buffers, as well as an implementation of this capability using GLes2 (see its module-level docs for details).
+allocatorcontains generic traits representing the capability to allocate and convert graphical buffers, as well as an implementation of this capability using GBM (see its module-level docs for details).rendererprovides traits representing the capability of graphics rendering using those buffers, as well as an implementation of this capability using GLes2 (see its module-level docs for details).

-Alongside this backbone capability, Smithay also provides the drm
+Alongside this backbone capability, Smithay also provides the drm module, which handles

 direct interaction with the graphical physical devices to setup the display pipeline and